4mile/looker-marketplace-json-tests/readme.md

 1. Add the folder named `/.github/workflows` to the Looker repo to be tested.
 This tells GitHub you have a workflow to run.

-2. Upload `marketplace_automation.yml` to `/.github/workflows` folder of the target Looker repo to be tested.
+2. Upload `marketplace_automation.yml` from this repo to `/.github/workflows` folder of the target Looker repo to be tested.

 3. Commit and PR to GitHub.